Cooble/DSA_RedGreen/README.md

 # Discussion
 - The algorithm is simple and works well for small number of nodes.
 - Alg. does not scale for larger amount of nodes, which would lead to huge traffic (that could be somewhat mitigated by increasing heartbeat interval and timeout).
-- Code does not scale for more than two states.
+- Code does not scale for more than two states (RED/GREEN).

 #### Example of server output:
 ![alt text](image.png)